 Equality will come in a marriage when both partners are focused on giving selflessly to the other.

 When both partners make an effort to serve, love, and respect each other then equality will be present.

 Here are five ways you can promote equality in your marriage:

 There is nothing wrong with men helping their wives with the housework and childcare.
 And there is certainly nothing wrong with women helping their husbands with his responsibilities.

 As husbands and wives work together in the mundane and tedious tasks there grows a sense of security and happiness in the marriage.
 When a husband takes time to help his wife with the dishes, he’s telling her, “I value your time and all that you do.”

 She doesn’t feel alone in the daily household chores, and this gives her a sense of being recognized and valued.
 And as the wife recognizes her husband’s contribution and vocally expresses her thanks, he too feels secure in their marriage.

 National Husband Appreciation Day is a day to celebrate your husband and show him how much you appreciate him.
 It is typically celebrated on the third Saturday in April, but the date varies from year to year.
 Let’s learn about this special day and how to celebrate husband appreciation day in style.

 2. Stop “Gatekeeping”

-Yet, research has shown that as men and women help each other and express gratitude toward one another, the spouse recognizes their contribution.
+Yet, research has shown that no matter what role men and women fulfill, as couples help each other and express gratitude toward one another, the spouse recognizes their contribution.
 This inevitably causes less contention in the marriage.